-The results of a soon-to-be-published “Study on the integration of ecosystem-based approaches into Maritime Spatial Planning” (MSP), carried out by the European Commission in the framework of the Joint Roadmap to accelerate MSP processes worldwide (MSProadmap), were presented during a webinar co-organized with UNESCO’s Intergovernmental Oceanographic Commission (IOC-UNESCO) on 29 September 2021.
+The results of a “Study on the integration of ecosystem-based approaches into Maritime Spatial Planning” (MSP), carried out by the European Commission in the framework of the Joint Roadmap to accelerate MSP processes worldwide (MSProadmap), were presented during a webinar co-organized with UNESCO’s Intergovernmental Oceanographic Commission (IOC-UNESCO) on 29 September 2021.

 Opening the event, Mr. Julian Barbière, Head of Section for Marine Policy and Regional Coordination at the IOC-UNESCO, highlighted the role of MSP as a useful and effective vehicle for delivering an ecosystem-based approach (EBA) in the marine environment, recalling the first MSP guide published by the IOC in 2009 titled “Marine Spatial Planning: A Step-by-Step Approach toward Ecosystem-based Management”.
 Strengthening multidisciplinary efforts for a better understanding of social, economic and environmental drivers will help countries better frame the MSP process in the EBA and move toward sustainable ocean planning.
 Mr. Barbière concluded by linking the content of this new study to the objectives of the United Nations Decade of Ocean Science for Sustainable Development (2021-2030), coordinated by IOC-UNESCO, and to the new MSPglobal International Guide on MSP that will be launched during the final conference of the project on 5 October 2021.